 Dementia and Strokes: Key Knowledge and Skills for Effective Biopsychosocial Intervention is a 3-day course from APT, a leading independent provider of training in mental health and related areas.
-We bring the training to your own organisation, for maximum cost effectiveness, and up to 15 people can attend.
+We bring the training to your own organization, for maximum cost effectiveness, and up to 15 people can attend.

 There are three days and you can have any one of them, any two of them, or all three.
 The days are: